CommandTech/2025-GompeiScout/README.md

 The function form in the top right opens up a new window for more options.

 Priority: To select what teams you want to prioritize scouting at an event.
-This will highlight the team when they appear in the match (Format is frc#####)
+This will highlight the team when they appear in the match (Format is just team number)

 Swap Scouters: If the scouter wants to swap to a different box to scout, they can input their name into the box they want to scout.